AdamBalski/iam-role-policy-parser/README.md

 ```bash
 ./main json-filename
 ```
-### There are example json files in the `./example-jsons` directory
+### There are example JSON files in the `./example-jsons` directory
 ### Example usage:
 ![showcase](./readme-imgs/showcase.png)

 ## Disclaimers
-The level of detail in which the jsons are verified is limited and I have not verified the following structures:
+The JSON verification in this project is limited and does not include the following structures:
 * action_string
 * sid_string
 * principal_id_string